That’s right, in a world where everyone has information at their fingertips customer attention is harder to capture and keep more than ever before.

 Attention marketing is a marketing approach that shows that you as an entrepreneur honor and value your customers time and see it as the commodity it is.

-It’s also referenced to as the economy marketing because real customer attention is the new success strategy.
+It’s also referenced to as the attention economy because real customer attention is the new success strategy.

 So if more content isn’t the answer, then how do you attract and hold attention from such a distracted audience?